 To summarize, the Commercial Loan Documentation Training program consists of three (3) live sessions delivered over two (2) days in a webinar format with supporting materials.
-You may also participate by listening to the DLs of each of the sessions.
-If you are unable to attend all three (3) live sessions, or you wish to further review sessions you've attended, you can utilize the DL.
+You may also participate by listening to the On-Demand version of each of the sessions.
+If you are unable to attend all three (3) live sessions, or you wish to further review sessions you've attended, you can utilize On-Demand.

 BankersWeb.com Quality Commitment

 BankersWeb, a division of CareerLearning, wants you to be satisfied with your webinar.
 If this webinar does not meet your expectations, email us at email@example.com.